 If your dataset relates to a period of time before you collected it (for example, animal records from 1850-1905), enter the date range here.

-The information on this section enables your dataset to come up in searches for data about a particular place.
 Leave this section blank if your dataset contains information about vulnerable groups (for example, endangered species) or if location is not relevant.

 If the area can be adequately described by a rectangle on a map, select 'Area'.
 Enter the latitude and longitude in the southwest corner, then those of the northeast corner with all four elements separated by spaces (for example '51.33919 -2.63887 51.50426 -2.31202).

-In this section you must tell us about any data protection, ethical, commercial or sensitivity issues that relate to your dataset.
+In this section you must tell us about the data protection, ethical, commercial or sensitivity issues that relate to your dataset.
 If you are unsure contact the Library Research Data Service for advice before saving your item for valiation.
-Email firstname.lastname@example.org.
+Email email@example.com.

 Provide details about whether you have gained consent from participants for data sharing, and if so under what terms (for example, data anonymisation or data sharing agreements).